-The constant demand for engaging with new knowledge and new practices that were required in these workplaces through changing customer and workplace requirements (e.g. restaurant, IT helpdesk), reshaping of the occupational practice (e.g. emergency services), technology (e.g. IT helpdesk) and work organisation (IT helpdesk and gymnasium), were reflective of changes to workplace requirements that are reported as being an increasingly general feature of contemporary work (ref).
+The constant demand for engaging with new knowledge and new practices that were required in these workplaces through changing customer and workplace requirements (e.g. restaurant, IT helpdesk), reshaping of the occupational practice (e.g. emergency services), technology (e.g. IT helpdesk) and work organisation (IT helpdesk and gymnasium), were reflective of changes to workplace requirements that are reported as being an increasingly general feature of contemporary work (OECD 2005).
 This demand for change can bring with it uncertainty, challenges to competence, new demands and stress.
 Consequently, opportunities provided by the workplace (i.e. affordances) for individuals to reflect upon these changes and respond to them, and how individuals elected to respond to these changes stand as a basis to understand and elaborate the relational interdependence between the individual and the social contributions.

 The work and workplace of the fire fighters are rich with opportunity for reflection and review of both personal and contextual experience.
-The culture of care and concern that focuses on safety within the working operation of teams or 'crews' is integral to the job and promotes an awareness of self and others that in turn requires and develops the capacity for reflection and review.
+The culture of care and concern that focuses on safety within the working operation of teams or 'crews' is integral to fire fighting work and promotes an awareness of self and others that in turn requires and develops the capacity for reflection and review.
 This work characteristic is supported by a number of primary workplace affordances that emphasise teamwork and the responsibilities and interdependencies by which it is defined.
 These include:

-- 1) Shift allocation, that is, the placement and retention of the individual fire fighter within a team of usually four members for extended periods of time, - 2) Shift rotation, the team working a shift of four X 12 hour days on and four off, two each by day and night, meaning that while on-station the team lives together this is particularly important through the night shift where workloads are usually lighter and sleeping is permitted,

-- 3) Designated roles and duties within the team, eg, driver, pump operator, etc, that differentiate individuals and define working relationships within the team. - 4) Regular in shift team training exercises. - 5) Relatively large amounts of down-time that enable a high degree of interaction and personal communication around work and non-work related experiences.
+- 1) Shift allocation, that is, the placement and retention of the individual fire fighter within a team of usually four members for extended periods of time; - 2) Shift rotation, the team working a shift of four x 12 hour days on and four off, two each by day and night, meaning that while on-station the team lives together this is particularly important through the night shift where workloads are usually lighter and sleeping is permitted; - 3) Designated roles and duties within the team, (eg, driver, pump operator, etc), that differentiate individuals and define working relationships within the team; - 4) Regular in-shift team training exercises; and - 5) Relatively large amounts of down-time that enable a high degree of interaction and personal communication around work and non-work related experiences.

 Essentially, these workplace affordances bring specific fire fighters together for the same related practices over relatively extended periods of time in the same place.
+To elaborate the relational nature of these workplace participatory practices, it is worth considering the example of Hugh.